gallenc/solent2Public/week4/mock-tca1-answer/README.md

 # MOCK TIME CONSTRAINED ASSESSMENT

+This folder contains an answer to the Mock TCA1

 ## INSTRUCTIONS

 This exercise tests your ability to design within the constraints of an existing project and set of design patterns.